valence-rs/valence/extractor/README.md

 4. Attempt to run `./gradlew runServer` and fix any errors that come up
 5. Run `./copy_extractor_output.sh`
 6. In `*.toml`s, replace all strings of the old mc version with the new mc version
+7. Update the download URL in `tools/download_vanilla_server`.
-7. Try all the examples.
+8. Try all the examples.
 If they work, you're probably done.

 If you need to update gradle, running this will automatically update the wrapper to the specified version, and update `gradle/gradle-wrapper.properties`.